A Practical Mode System for Recursive Definitions: Meta-Theory: Soundness

 \set{Mismatch} \defeq \{ \plug E {\plug H v} \mid \nrewhead {\plug H v} \}

 \set{Vicious} \defeq \{ \plug {\forcing E} x \mid \nexists v, \inctx x v {\forcing E} \} \end{mathparfig}

-Mismatches are characterized by \emph{head frames}, context fragments that would form a $\beta$-redex if they were plugged a value of the correct type.
+Mismatches are characterized by \emph{head frames}, context fragments that would form a $\beta$-redex if filled with a value of the correct type.
 A term of the form $\plug H v$ that is stuck for head-reduction is a constructor-destructor mismatch.

 The definition of forcing contexts $\forcing E$ takes into account the fact that recursive value bindings remain, floating around, in the evaluation context.
 A forcing frame $\forcing F$ is a context fragment that forces evaluation of its variable; it would be tempting to say that a forcing context is necessarily of the form $\hole$ or $\plug E {\forcing F}$, but for example $\plug {\forcing F} {\letrecin B \hole}$ must also be considered a forcing context.